Subbus Kitchen

 Variations

 • Adding Coconut – In this recipe I didn’t add coconut.
-If you like coconut flavor, then you can add 1 or 2 tbsp of coconut while grinding
+If you like coconut flavor, then you can add 1 or 2 tablespoon of coconut while grinding

 • Ginger, Garlic and Onion – You can add all these based on your liking.
 For no-onion/no garlic version, you can skip all of these and just add asafoetida while tempering.